timyboy12345/Rating.js/readme.md

 If `half` is set to true, it's possible to enter numbers like `2.5` and `4.5`, instead of only `2` and `4`.
 This way, the reviews can be more precise.
 The icon to use for half stars is set under the `halfStar` option.

 #### click
-The `click` option should have the callback function that is called when a user clicks on the review.
+The `click` option is the callback function that is called when a user clicks on the review.
+If this value is not set, an error will be thrown to the console to indicate no valid callback function has been added.

+#### readonly
+The `readonly` option is used to indicate whether a review section can be interacted with or not.
+If set to false, the stars can not be clicked, but if a valid `value` option has been set, this will be used to fill in the correct amount of stars.

 ## Requirements
 This package uses JQuery to select items, and to easily add ratings to any field.